-Most cloud storage and cloud backup providers offer some level of encryption–essentially scrambling the contents of your data.
-To unscramble it, an encryption key is needed.
-Most companies hold the encryption key on behalf of the user, which requires him or her to blindly trust that they won’t abuse having access to your files, lose the key to hackers, or give in to snooping government authorities.
+Most cloud storage and cloud backup providers like Google Drive, Dropbox, Box, and Microsoft OneDrive offer some level of encryption–essentially scrambling the contents of files you’ve uploaded.
+Unscrambling them requires the encryption key.
+Most cloud storage providers hold the encryption key on behalf of the user, which requires him or her to blindly trust that the company won’t abuse access to your files, lose the key to hackers, or give it to snooping government authorities.
+Additionally, anyone with physical access to your phone or laptop could easily get to files on the cloud, because most of these services leave you logged in by default.

-A few companies, such as iDrive, allow the user to create their own private key, encrypting data on their local computer before uploading it to the cloud.
-But this is usually reserved for more expensive business-tier cloud backup, not the average individual user.
-Update, October 24, 2016: iDrive are currently running a 75% off deal on their their 1TB plan making it much more affordable option for anyone to use.
+A few cloud backup companies, such as iDrive, allow the user to create their own private key, encrypting data on their local computer before uploading it to the cloud.
+But this is usually reserved for more expensive business-tier cloud backup, not the average individual user. iDrive is currently running a 75% off deal on its 2TB plan, making it a much more affordable option for anyone to use.

 The focus of Encrypto is on sending and sharing encrypted files, but it also works for local and cloud storage encryption.
 Simply drag and drop any file onto the app window, set a password, and add an optional password hint that only you and the recipient would know the answer to.
 The file is then encrypted and can be stored on your computer and/or sent via email, Dropbox, or even a USB stick.
 Encrypto uses 256-bit AES encryption.
 Both the sender and recipient must have Encrypto installed for file sharing to work.